-How is a parenting contract arranged?
+How is an attendance contract arranged?

 You will be invited to a meeting in school with a school representative.
 Depending on their age and understanding, your child can attend part or all of the meeting.
 At the meeting you will be asked your views on your child's attendance and whether there are any underlying issues.
-Try to think about the reasons behind your child's absences, any particular difficulties you are experiencing and what would help you to improve your child's attendance.
+Try to think about the reasons behind your child's absences, any particular difficulties you are experiencing at the moment and what would help you to improve your child's attendance.
 Also think about what you can do to improve attendance.